 Languages: Fluid in English & Croatian, passive in German, Italian, and Spanish (meaning: I could watch a movie and understand it, but God forbid I should have to speak those three languages to save my life—good as dead!)

 Pets: A proud owner of a clingy pug named Kobo that sits in my lap while I work.
 The entire time, of course.
 If you're thinking I named my dog after the book publishing company "Kobo," because I'm soooo into book formatting and all that jazz—nah-hah!
 If that were the case, I would have named him Zon after Amazon.
 Anyway, call it a strange coincidence, but the kennel named him, not me.

-Lucky Nat: I'm a proud owner of +300 four-leaf clovers thanks to attention to detail, and ENTP pattern recognition.
+Lucky Nat: Owner of +300 four-leaf clovers thanks to attention to detail, and ENTP pattern recognition.
 Or luck...
 I'm not sure.
 You could say that I'm pretty lucky, but not 300 times luckier than others.

 Digital weapons: Adobe Illustrator, Adobe Photoshop, MS Office, Dreamwaver, Adobe Acrobat Pro, KindleGen, EpubCheck, Calibre, Sigil, Adobe Digital Editions, Nexus Font.